January 27, 2018 (hanger drop off)

 - Can volunteers other than Scouts and their parents participate in the food drive?

 - Yes, members of the entire family can participate in the food drive.
-Their participation is counted with the unit as it is entered on the Journey to Excellence (JTE) site.
+Their participation is counted towards Journey to Excellence (JTE).

 - We dropped off the food at the food pantry.
 What do we do now?

-1. Please contact your district Scouting for Food chair and tell them how many pounds of food were collected.
-The worksheet for calculating the amount of food collected is part of the unit’s Scouting for Food packet.
+After dropping off the food, the unit representative should report how many pounds of food were collected.
+The worksheet for calculating the amount of food collected is in the Unit Chair Guidebook.

-- When can we collect our 2017 Scouting for Food patches.
+- When can we collect our Scouting for Food patches?

-- If units report their participation on the JTE website the day of food collection, patches should be available to units at the March roundtable.
+- If a unit reports their participation on the day of food collection, patches should be available to units at the March roundtable.
 Delays in submissions will mean special arrangements will need to be made for a pick-up at a future roundtable.

 - Can we do food drives at other times of the year?